elmacomor/Shopping-list-task/README.md

 # Shopping-list-task
 This task was done as a part of selection process for internship.
 I was working with .NET Core and React Typescript.
 The task was to make 5 shoppers and 5 items.
 User is able to make shopping lists for shoppers containing multiple items but one item can be found at 3 lists only.
-# InternshipTask

-This task was done using .Net Core, React typescript and SQL database.

 ## How to install and run the project
 Before you start the project, you will need following software installed on your machine: